-4.6.5 Confidentiality [24 CFR 5.2007(b)(4)]
+4.6.6 Confidentiality [24 CFR 5.2007(c)]

-All information provided to SLHA regarding domestic violence, dating violence, sexual assault, or stalking, including the fact that an individual is a victim of such violence or stalking, will be retained in confidence.
-SLHA will not enter the information into any shared database, will not allow employees or others to access the information unless they are explicitly authorized to do so and have a need to know the information for purposes of their work, and will not provide the information to any other entity or individual, except to the extent that the disclosure is requested or consented to by the individual in writing, required for use in an eviction proceeding, or otherwise required by applicable law.
-If disclosure is required for use in an evictim before disclosure occurs so that safety risks can be identified and addressed.
+All information provided to SLHA regarding domestic violence, dating violence, sexual assault, or stalking, including the fact that an individual is a victim of domestic violence, dating violence, sexual assault, or stalking, will be maintained in strict confidence.
+SLHA will not enter the information into any shared database will not allow any person within their employ, including contractors, to have access to confidential information unless explicitly authorized by SLHA for reasons that specifically call for these individuals to have access under applicable Federal, State or local law, and will not disclose confidential information to any other entity or individual, except to the extent that the disclosure is 1) requested or consented to by the individual in writing in a time-limited release; 2) required for use in an eviction proceeding or hearing regarding termination of assistance from SLHA's program; or 3) otherwise required by applicable law.
+If disclosure is required for use in an eviction proceeding or is otherwise required by applicable law, SLHA will inform the victim before disclosure occurs so that safety risks can be identified and addressed.

-4.7 Mixed-Finance Developments
+4.7 Mixed Finance Developments